Third Sector Homelessness Fund

 The fund is able to support applications that are both national and local in scope.
 If the proposed activity is local, we will ask for the local authority area where the work is taking place.
 We will also ask the applicant to explain how the proposed activity aligns with the local authority’s Rapid Rehousing Transition Plan (RRTP).
 Many of these plans are now available online, search: Rapid Rehousing Transition Plan + [your area]

 Organisations will be asked to send us a copy of their most recent audited annual report and financial statements.
 We will also ask you to send us a copy of your Safeguarding Policy.
 If there is another document you have referenced in your application, there will also be a space to upload it on the application form.
 Please be aware, due to the volume of applications that are likely to be received, there will be limited capacity to review these documents.

-The Scottish Government aims to announce funding decisions during the week commencing 23rd March.
+The Scottish Government aims to announce funding decisions before the end of March 2021.

 A Grants Adviser at Corra Foundation will assess every application.
-This will include a telephone call with the lead contact of the applicant organisation.
-The purpose of the telephone call is to ensure we have a clear understanding of the proposed work and the information on the application form.
+This may include a telephone call with the lead contact of the applicant organisation.
+The purpose of a telephone would be to ask questions and seek clarification about information in the application form to ensure the assessor has a clear understanding of the proposed work.
 Once all applications have been assessed, Corra Foundation will send a recommendation report to the Scottish Government and will meet the Scottish Government to support final decision-making.
 Final decisions on funding will be made by the Scottish Government.